wuhanck/ltunnel/README.md

 usage:

 //public server
-node ltunnel-s server-port
+node ltunnel-s server-port token

 //for example on a public server-ip 8.8.8.8
-node ltunnel-s 10086
+node ltunnel-s 10086 xyz

 NOTE: USE 1xxxx port

 //NATed machine forward local-port to public
-node ltunnel-c server-ip server-port local-port
+node ltunnel-c server-ip server-port local-port token

 //for example forward 22 to public
-node ltunnel-c 8.8.8.8 10086 22
+node ltunnel-c 8.8.8.8 10086 22 xyz

 //any machine wants to connect to your NATed machine